About Sheet Piling

 Where is Sheet Piling Used?

 Permanent retaining walls utilising sheet piles are used on schemes large and small, from simple projects to complex slope stabilisation solutions.
-They may be designed to both retain temporary excavations and to act as the permanent retaining structure, often in conjunction with the base slab which offers propping to the wall.
+They may be designed to both retain temporary works and to act as the permanent retaining structure, often in conjunction with the base slab which offers propping to the wall.

 Sheet pile walls are also commonly used in service yards of commercial and retail sector developments, flood defence schemes, bridge abutments and boundary walls.